JerrardL/tesseract/README.md

 - Chinese

 #### Speech Recognition Models
+##### Downloading the default en-US model
 In order for this to work, the data must be predownloaded for PocketSphinx to use.
+The default model used by the recogniser is US English (en-US) and you can download the model directly from PocketSphinx via their [GitHub repository](https://github.com/cmusphinx/pocketsphinx/tree/master/model).
+1. Download the whole `en-us` folder, which should contain another `en-us` folder within it, along with 3 other files.
+You can do this either from downloading the repo and navigating to the folder, or another method.
+2. From your `models/` folder, create a new folder named `speech`.
+3. Within this folder, create a sub folder named `pocketsphinx-data`.
+4. Move the downloaded `en-us` folder into your `models/pocketsphinx-data` folder.
+After this step, your models folder structure should be `models/pocketsphinx-data/en-us` which should contain another `en-us` folder, and 3 additional files.
+5. Rename the `pocketsphinx-data/en-us` folder to `pocketsphinx-data/en-US`.
+Rename the nested `en-us` folder to `acoustic-model`.
+After this step, your new folder structure should be `models/pocketsphinx-data/en-US` which contains the folder `acoustic-model` and the 3 additional files.
+6. Rename the `cmudict-en-us.dict` file to `pronounciation-dictionary.dict`.
+7. Rename the `en-us-phone.lm.bin` file to `language-model-phone.lm.bin`.
+8. Rename the `en-us.lm.bin` file to `language-model.lm.bin`.
+9. You should now have a restructured folder `models/pocketsphinx-data/en-US` which contains the `acoustic-model` folder, and the newly named 3 files.
+The files within `acoustic-model` **remain unchanged.**

+The files are being renamed as the models for the other languages all follow a similar structural format.
+This ensures that the en-US model follows the same nomenclature as the other langauge models and that they will all work and be processed the same way by the recogniser.
+After this, downloading the other language models should be more straightforward.

+##### Downloading the other language models
 These models can be downloaded from an open source third-party website, SourceForge.
 The models can be found [here](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/).

-The default model used by the recogniser is EN-US, so ensure you download the *US English* model first (_cmusphinx-en-us-8khz-5.2.tar.gz_).
 The tar file will need to be unzipped first, and will include various different files that will need to be renamed and restructured.
 1. From your `models/` folder, create a new folder named `speech`.
 2. Within this folder, create a sub folder, named `pocketsphinx-data`.